swiftlang/swift-evolution/proposals/NNNN-inline-always.md

 With respect to `@inlinable` an initial draft of the proposal suggested to require spelling the `@inlinable` attribute on `public` declarations or an error would be displayed.
-The argument was that this would ensure that authors would be aware of the additional semantics implied by the attribute: the body is exposed.
+The argument was made that this would ensure that authors would be aware of the additional semantics implied by the attribute: the body is exposed.
+This was juxtaposed by the argument that spelling both `@inlinable` and `@inline(always)` is redundant.

 ## Acknowledgments